 There is always a mathematical argument out there that carrying low or even moderate interest rate debt while investing your money can lead to greater wealth in the long run.
 However, these arguments usually ignore both the risk of this “investing on margin” and the income requirements necessary to service the debt.

-While there may be “good debt” for someone in their 20s and 30s, by the time you are getting close to retirement, there is no good debt.
+While there may be “good debt” for someone in their 20s and 30s, there is no good debt by the time you are getting close to retirement.
 Every bit of debt you pay off reduces your overall financial risk and the income your assets need to produce to maintain any given retirement lifestyle.

 Are Student Loans Paid Off?

-I advocate most doctors pay off their student loans within 2 to 5 years of completion of training by living like a resident until loans are gone.
-Some might consider that extreme, but there is no doubt that it is a terrible idea to carry student loan debt, whether it is your own or that of your children, into retirement.
+I advocate most doctors pay off their student loans within 2-5 years of completion of training by living like a resident until the loans are gone.
+Some might consider that extreme, but there is no doubt that it is a terrible idea to carry student loan debt—whether it is your own or that of your children—into retirement.

 Is Consumer Debt Paid Off?

-There is no reason to ever carry a balance on a credit card, and very little reason to have any significant debt for automobiles or “toys” such as boats, airplanes, RVs, time-shares, etc. Certainly, if you have any of this “bad debt”, it should be long gone before any serious consideration of retiring takes place.
+There is no reason to ever carry a balance on a credit card and very little reason to have any significant debt for automobiles or “toys” (such as boats, airplanes, RVs, timeshares, etc.).
+Certainly, if you have any of this “bad debt,” it should be long gone before you seriously consider retiring.

 Is the Mortgage on Your Home Paid Off?

-While mortgages are often considered “good debt”—and are available these days at very low rates—having a paid-off home, especially in retirement, frees up a big chunk of income, provides an important inflation hedge, and allows you a palpable feeling of financial security.
+While mortgages are often considered “good debt,” having a paid-off home—especially in retirement—frees up a big chunk of income, provides an important inflation hedge, and allows you a palpable feeling of financial security.

-Plan to have yours paid off by retirement, whether that means taking out a shorter mortgage, making extra payments, or downsizing prior to retirement.
+Plan to have yours paid off by retirement, whether that means taking out a shorter mortgage, making extra payments, or downsizing before retirement.

 Are Investment Property Mortgages Paid Off?

-Using leverage in real estate generally does boost returns.
+Using leverage in real estate generally boosts returns.
 However, in retirement, you want those investments to provide as much income as possible, and the best way to do that is to pay off the mortgage.

 #2 Term Life Insurance